 This an online program.
 View information about University of Minnesota online programs, including technical requirements and student resources.

-Support the social-emotional development of infants and toddlers.
 Prepare for a career that incorporates early childhood mental health practice or policy.
 If you’re already in the field, gain the skills you need to advance your career.
-Learn more

 Since this is an online program, all students qualify for the Minnesota resident tuition rate.
 Tuition for our M.A. program follows the University’s general resident graduate tuition rates for the College of Education and Human Development.
 Full-time enrollment is 6 to 14 credits per semester.
 Each track in our M.A. program has its own course and credit requirements.